rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ## Requirements

 We recommend installing the [RhoMobile Suite](rhomobile-install) for Mac OS X or Windows development hosts, which includes and is fully integrated with RhoSimulator.
-However, RhoSimulator also can be invoked from the command line or integrated with an IDE that you're already using.
+While RhoSimulator also can be invoked from the command line or integrated with an IDE that you're already using, this documentation relates to its use through the RhoStudio IDE.

-## Running your application in RhoSimulator
+## Running Your App in RhoSimulator

 ### Running RhoSimulator from RhoStudio

-Ensure that your application is configured properly and successfully runs in [RhoSimulator from the command line](#running-rhosimulator-from-command-line)
+After you've carefully followed the instructions for [installing RhoMobile Suite](rhomobile-install) and created at least one project, open RhoStudio and the project you'd like to debug.
+Then:

-* In RhoStudio, select your RhoMobile project from the Project Explorer.
+* From the **Run Menu**, select **>>Run Configurations**
-* Select 'Run' -> 'Run Configurations' from the main menu.
-The Run Configurations window appears.
+* In the **left pane** of the **Run Configurations window** you'll see **RhoMobile Application**:
-* Find 'RhoMobile Application' section on the left and add new (or modify existing) configuration.
+    * **Double-click** it to create a **new Launch Configuration**<br>
-* Select the required platform.
+    **OR**<br>
-* Select RhoSimulator for the Simulator type.
+    * **Single-click its arrow** to **edit an existing Launch Configuration**<br>

-* Click 'Run' to start the RhoSimulator.
+* With the desired Launch Configuration selected, **choose the Platform and RhoSimulator**

-The below screenshot shows run configuration for RhoSimulator for the iPhone platform
+* **Click Run** to deploy your app to RhoSimulator and launch it

 ![Run Configurations](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/run-configuration.png)

-The below screenshot shows the RhoSimulator mimicking an iPhone
+In the example, a Run Configuration is shown for the iPhone platform and RhoSimulator.
+The resulting RhoSimulator screen will look similar to the screenshot below.

 ![Device Window](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/device-window.png)